swiss-ai-center/documentation/docs/reference/core-concepts/pipeline.md

 Any service can be part of a pipeline.
 It must be registered to the Core AI Engine.

+### Access control

+A pipeline does not store a separate access level.
+Instead, it is accessible only when the caller can access every service used by its steps.
+Consequently:

+- anonymous visitors see pipelines composed entirely of public services;
+- users see pipelines composed of public and user-level services;
+- administrators additionally see pipelines that contain admin-level services;
+- a pipeline containing a disabled service is hidden from every regular audience.

+The `GET /pipelines` count and page results are filtered before pagination.
+Pipeline detail and code-snippet endpoints return `404 Not Found` when a pipeline is inaccessible.
+Generated pipeline execution endpoints repeat the access check for every service at request time and return `403 Forbidden` before uploading files or creating tasks when access is denied.

+`GET /admin/pipelines` is administrator-only and returns every pipeline, including those containing restricted, disabled or operationally unavailable services.

+See [service access levels](service.md#access-levels) for the audience matrix and [Authentication and authorization](auth.md) for bearer-token usage.

 ### Endpoints

 A pipeline will be registered on the Core AI Engine URL with its slug.
 For